GabrielRochon/SenseWriter/README.md

 ## SenseWriter

 Writing is an art.
 Be inspired.
-Let this writing tool inflame your imagination and send you thousand of kilometres away to Imagination Land.
+Let this writing tool inflame your imagination and send you thousands of kilometres away to Imagination Land.